oslllo/validator/README.md

 ## The Objective

-Create an all in one Javascript validator for my application.
+Create an all in one Javascript validator for my application(s).

 ## The Problem / Why

-Validating data in JS requires too much code repetition or for you to install multiple packages that either validate one thing, or just a few things.
-This can be fine if you only have one or two projects to maintain or you just don't care/mind coding this way, but thing can get real messy quick when you have multiple packages that all share the same validation requirements.
+I wanted an all in one JS validator.

 ### Usage Examples